-Once an image has been processed using the above feature extraction scheme, the result is a large set of 6-D feature vectors, which we may regard as points in a 6-D feature space.
-In order to divide these points into groups, we make use of the Expectation-Maximization (EM) algorithm [3] to determine the maximum likelihood parameters of a mixture of K Gaussians inside the 6-D feature space.
+Once an image has been processed using the above color and texture feature extraction schemes, the result is a large set of 6-D feature vectors, which we may regard as points in a 6-D feature space.
+In order to divide these points into groups, we make use of the Expectation-Maximization (EM) algorithm [6] to determine the maximum likelihood parameters of a mixture of K Gaussians inside the 6-D feature space.